Plutonium: Cold War use and waste

 In the U.S., some plutonium extracted from dismantled nuclear weapons is melted to form glass logs of plutonium oxide that weigh two tonnes.
 The glass is made of borosilicates mixed with cadmium and gadolinium.
 (Note: Gadolinium zirconium oxide (Gd_{2}Zr_{2}O_{7}) has been studied because it could hold plutonium for up to 30 million years.)
-These logs are planned to be encased in stainless steel and stored as much as 4 km underground in bore holes that will be back-filled with concrete.
+These logs are planned to be encased in stainless steel and stored as much as 4 km underground in bore holes that will be backfilled with concrete.
 The U.S. planned to store plutonium in this way at the Yucca Mountain nuclear waste repository, which is about 100 mi north-east of Las Vegas, Nevada.

 On March 5, 2009, Energy Secretary Steven Chu told a Senate hearing "the Yucca Mountain site no longer was viewed as an option for storing reactor waste".
 Starting in 1999, military-generated nuclear waste is being entombed at the Waste Isolation Pilot Plant in New Mexico.

 In a Presidential Memorandum dated January 29, 2010, President Obama established the Blue Ribbon Commission on America's Nuclear Future.
 In their final report the Commission put forth recommendations for developing a comprehensive strategy to pursue, including:

 "Recommendation #1: The United States should undertake an integrated nuclear waste management program that leads to the timely development of one or more permanent deep geological facilities for the safe disposal of spent fuel and high-level nuclear waste".